-Aims: to investigate the risk of impaired coronary access and coronary obstruction after REDO-TAVI.
+Aims: The aim of this study was to investigate the risk of impaired coronary access and coronary obstruction after redo TAVI.

-Conclusions: Post-TAVI MDCT suggested an increased potential risk of impaired coronary access in more than half of patients should REDO-TAVI be required, predicted by small STJ and supra-annular device design.
+Conclusions: Post-TAVI MDCT suggested an increased potential risk of impaired coronary access in more than half of the patients should redo TAVI be required, predicted by a small STJ and supra-annular device design.
 Furthermore, 10-20% of patients presented an increased risk of coronary obstruction.
 While this theoretical study is hypothesis-generating, it raises concerns that need to be further investigated and addressed before TAVI is extended to patients with longer life expectancy.

 Visual summary.
 Aortic root in native anatomy (A), after TAVI (B) and after redo TAVI (C): small sinotubular junction and high leaflets of the transcatheter heart valve, pushed up and outwards by the second device, are associated with impaired coronary access and perfusion after redo TAVI.